Table of Contents

-The process for logging in is a bit similar with signing in.
-We use a form action to authenticate our user, and redirect to the guarded page.
+The process for logging in is a bit similar to signing in.
+We use a form action to authenticate our user and redirect to the guarded page.
 The main difference resides in setting up the JWT token as a cookie.

 Let's see how it goes:

 Now on the server side:

 We set the

 cookie with the JWT token and return a successful response.

 Note here a few things:

 trueto ensure that the cookie is only sent over HTTPS.

 sameSiteoption is set to

 strictto prevent the cookie from being sent in cross-site requests.